bnf/pgkiss/readme.md

 ## PHP wrapper for "git http-backend"-CGI script.

 "Make git http-backend work when CGI execution is not available."
+or
+"Host your own GIT repository on a web server with PHP and Git."

 ### Usage
 1. Drop git.php on a web server with PHP support.